FabioKoshy/PawTrack/README.md

 ### 🚀 Try It in the Browser!
 No need to install anything!
 You can preview PawTrack instantly in your browser: **[Click here to run the app](https://appetize.io/app/android/com.example.PawTrack.pawtrack?device=pixel7&osVersion=13.0&toolbar=true)**

 The app will open in an emulator.
-Use the on-screen buttons to navigate through the Welcome and Login screens.
+Use the on-screen buttons to navigate through the Welcome and Login Screens.

 ---

 ## 🎬 **[Click here to watch our official video](https://youtu.be/sShe-rrTRvE?si=3ha1o87FQK80g3EU)**